nhsconnect/FHIR-NRLS-API/pages/overview/overview_release_notes.md

 - References to SDS removed
 - Solution principles changed to reflect that the Provider controls the Record retrieval mechanism strategy
-- NRLS will not be fronted by SSP i.e. requests to read/write Pointers will not go through the SSP in order to reach NRLS
+- NRL will not be fronted by SSP i.e. requests to read/write Pointers will not go through the SSP in order to reach NRL

-First release of NRLS FHIR API (STU3) via https://nhsconnect.github.io/.
+First release of NRL FHIR API (STU3) via https://nhsconnect.github.io/.

 - Project follows the Gov.UK agile delivery phases.

 ## 1.0.0-experimental ##

-First draft of NRLS DMS (Version 1.0 Draft A) created to support development of the Spine 2 POC National Record Locator Service interface.
+First draft of NRL DMS (Version 1.0 Draft A) created to support development of the Spine 2 POC National Record Locator interface.

 Published on [NHS Developer Network](https://data.developer.nhs.uk/fhir/nrls-v1-draft-a/Chapter.1.About/index.html).